callumpatterson-oss/Business-Analysis-Project/README.md

 ## Database

-The project uses a relational PostgreSQL database consisting of six tables that model an e-commerce business.
+The project uses a relational PostgreSQL database built from six realistic CSV datasets created by AI that model and e-commerce bussiness .

+The original datasets are located in the `/data` folder of this repository.

 | Table | Description |
 |-------|-------------|